 Day 7: Number XIV

-We roll back to Day 7, by which we mean 7 days after Roxas was “born” due to the events in Hollow Bastion in KH1.
+We roll back to Day 7, with Day 1 being the day Roxas was born when Sora gave up his own heart in Hollow Bastion in KH1.
 After an introductory shot of the Castle that Never Was, the game and film shake hands and head off in different directions, the game taking the long road and the film the short road, though they’ll cross paths many times in the future.

 In the game, we cut to Roxas in his bedroom at the Castle that Never Was, where he was sleeping in full robes on top of his sheets.
 I told you.
 Roxas then walks into a sort of lounge in the Castle that Never Was, which we’ll later learn is called The Grey Area (get it???
 It’s a pun!!!).
 You’ll be seeing a lot of the Grey Area, so I may as well describe it: it has a single exit, wall-to-wall windows, two couches and two chairs flanking some coffee tables.
 It’s fairly homey in spite of the usual Organization ultra-sterilization!
 Saïx is standing in front of the windows exactly opposite the entrance, and will remain there for the vast majority of the game.
 He might as well be described with the furniture.